 Spike testing goes by its name and proposes to measure the application performance when there is a sudden increase in the volume of users accessing it.
 Its purpose is to check if the application would handle the sudden spike.

-It is a technique which takes undue advantage of ambiguities present in the web application and bypasses ambient security checks.
+It is a technique that takes undue advantage of ambiguities present in the web application and bypasses ambient security checks.
 The input fields (text boxes) are the prime targets for implanting SQL injection.
 To prevent such attacks, the application should either not allow Special characters or use them properly.

 This method modifies the website URL and steals important information.
 It happens when the application uses the HTTP GET method to exchange data between the client and the server.
 The information is passed in parameters in the query string.
 The tester can change a parameter value in the query string to check if the server accepts it.